MP Estate Planning UK

 spousal lifetime access trust UK

 As a homeowner in the UK, securing your family’s assets is a top priority.
 We understand the importance of protecting your loved ones and ensuring their financial well-being.
-One effective way to achieve this is through a Spousal Lifetime Access Trust (SLAT), an irrevocable trust that allows one spouse to benefit the other while removing assets from the grantor’s taxable estate.
+One effective way to achieve this is through a Spousal Lifetime Access Trust — an irrevocable lifetime trust arrangement that allows one spouse to benefit the other while removing assets from the settlor’s estate for inheritance tax (IHT) purposes.

-By creating a SLAT, you can safeguard your family’s financial future while minimising tax liabilities.
-This trust is particularly beneficial for couples seeking to protect their assets and ensure their loved ones are provided for.
+By creating a Spousal Lifetime Access Trust, you can safeguard your family’s financial future while taking advantage of legitimate IHT planning.
+This trust arrangement is particularly beneficial for couples seeking to protect their assets from care fees, sideways disinheritance, and divorce — while ensuring their loved ones are provided for.

 Key Takeaways

-• Understand the benefits of a Spousal Lifetime Access Trust in securing UK family assets.
+• Understand how a Spousal Lifetime Access Trust protects UK family assets from IHT, care fees, and other threats.

-• Explore the process of creating a trust in the UK.
+• Explore the process of creating a lifetime trust in England and Wales, including trust deed requirements and HMRC registration.

 What is a Spousal Lifetime Access Trust?

-A Spousal Lifetime Access Trust (SLAT) is a sophisticated estate planning tool that allows UK residents to secure their family’s financial future while mitigating inheritance tax liabilities.
+A Spousal Lifetime Access Trust is a specialist estate planning arrangement that allows UK residents to secure their family’s financial future while legitimately reducing their inheritance tax exposure.
+England invented trust law over 800 years ago, and this type of arrangement builds on centuries of legal tradition.

 Definition and Purpose